Skip to content

 Now you can use the oracle_phase_kickback function.
 To utilize the power of quantum parallelism, apply the oracle_phase_kickback on a superposition of numbers.
 Creating a superposition is commonly done with the Hadamard transform in quantum computing, which means applying the Hadamard gate H on all the qubits.
 Its application on the \(|0\rangle\) state: \(\begin{equation} H^{\otimes n}|0\rangle_n = \frac{1}{\sqrt{2^n}}\sum_{i=0}^{2^n-1}| i \rangle_n \end{equation}\)

-Therefore, the phase kickback primitive is constructed of this:
+Therefore, the phase kickback primitive is constructed by the following steps:

 1. Initializing the qnum type with \(4\) qubits using the allocate function such that \(| x \rangle=|0\rangle\).